-Tax rates and new allowances
+Tax rates and allowances

-For 2016/17 the basic, higher and additional rates of tax applicable remain unchanged but the tax rates applying to dividends have changed (see the table of rates).
+For 2017/18 the basic, higher and additional rates of tax applicable remain unchanged.

-For 2016/17 some individuals qualify for a 0% starting rate of tax on savings income up to £5,000.
+For 2017/18 some individuals qualify for a 0% starting rate of tax on savings income up to £5,000.
 However this rate is not available if non-savings income (broadly earnings, pensions, trading profits and property income) exceeds the starting rate limit.

-Two significant changes to the taxation of dividends and savings income have been introduced for 2016/17 onwards.
-These include a new Savings Allowance (SA) with savings income within the SA taxed at 0%.
+Individuals may be entitled to Savings Allowance (SA) with savings income within the SA taxed at 0%.
 The amount of SA depends on an individual's marginal rate of tax.
 An individual taxed at the basic rate of tax has an SA of £1,000 whereas a higher rate taxpayer is entitled to an SA of £500.
 Additional rate taxpayers receive no SA.

-When dividends are received by an individual on or after 6 April 2016 the amount received is the gross amount subject to tax, with the previous 10% tax credit now having been abolished.
-In addition, a Dividend Allowance (DA) means that the first £5,000 of dividends are charged to tax at 0%.
+The Dividend Allowance (DA), available to all taxpayers regardless of their marginal tax rate, charges the first £5,000 of dividends to tax at 0%.
 Dividends received above this allowance are taxed at the rates shown in the table on the previous page.